quangtuanitmo18/Viettel-Digital-Talent-2024/NguyenQuangTuan/outputs/devops/assets/docs/jenkins-server-setup.md

   <img width="600" src="../images/jenkins-plugin-5.png" alt="">
 </div>

-#### Tích hợp Gitlab lên Jenkins server
+#### Integrate Gitlab with Jenkins server

-Tại giao diện Jenkins nhấn chọn `Manage Jenkins -> System` tìm đến gitlab và tiến hành config như dưới đây
+In the Jenkins interface, select `Manage Jenkins -> System`, find Gitlab, and configure as shown below.

 <div align="center">
   <img width="800" src="../images/jenkins-config-gitlab-1.png" alt="">
 </div>

-Khi nhấn chọn thêm credentials phía trên sẽ mở ra popup để tạo Credential như dưới đây tiến hành nhập thông tin token chính là access token đã tạo bên gitlab server
+When selecting add credentials above, a popup will open to create a Credential as shown below.
+Enter the token information, which is the access token created on the Gitlab server.

 <div align="center">
   <img width="800" src="../images/jenkins-config-gitlab-2.png" alt="">
 </div>

-Quay lại chọn credentials vừa tạo nhấn test connect và đã thành công
+Go back, select the newly created credentials, click test connect, and it will be successful.

 <div align="center">
   <img width="800" src="../images/jenkins-config-gitlab-3.png" alt="">
 </div>
 <br>

-#### Tích hợp Sonarqube lên Jenkins server
+#### Integrate Sonarqube with Jenkins server

-Tương tự như trên khi tích hợp Gitlab vào Jenkins thì trước tiên cần có 1 token từ Sonarqube.
+Similar to integrating Gitlab into Jenkins, you first need a token from Sonarqube.
+After obtaining the Sonarqube token, create a credential on Jenkins.
-Sau khi có Sonarqube token tiến hành tạo credential trên Jenkins Để thêm được credential mới lên Jenkins chọn `Dashboard -> Manage Jenkins -> Credentials -> System -> Global Credetial`
+To add a new credential to Jenkins, select `Dashboard -> Manage Jenkins -> Credentials -> System -> Global Credential`.

 <div align="center">
   <img width="800" src="../images/jenkins-config-sonar-1.png" alt="">
 </div>
 <br>

-Config system Sonarqube dưới đây (phần server auten token: chọn credentials mới tạo phía trên)
+Configure the Sonarqube system as shown below (for the server auth token, select the newly created credentials above).

 <div align="center">
   <img width="800" src="../images/jenkins-config-sonar-2.png" alt="">
 </div>
 <br>

-#### Tích hợp Telegram lên Jenkins server
+#### Integrate Telegram with Jenkins server

-Sau khi tiến hành các bước cài đặt bot bên Telegram sẽ nhận được `Token` và `chatId`
+After completing the bot setup steps on Telegram, you will receive a `Token` and `chatId`.

-Tiến hành tạo credential trên Jenkins cho `Token` và `chatId` Để thêm được credential mới lên Jenkins chọn `Dashboard -> Manage Jenkins -> Credentials -> System -> Global Credetial`
+Create a credential on Jenkins for the `Token` and `chatId`.
+To add a new credential to Jenkins, select `Dashboard -> Manage Jenkins -> Credentials -> System -> Global Credential`.

-`secret` là `Token` và `chatId` nhận được từ Telegram
+`secret` is the `Token` and `chatId` received from Telegram.

 <div align="center">
   <img width="800" src="../images/jenkins-config-telegram-token.png" alt="">